Let's review some of the concepts contained in the first 8 lessons.

 In the diagram the COS operates within the flow of information through the whole system.
 A role of the human participants is to seek out information about other potential participants so that we can provide what those participants need so as to attract their participation.
 When we add new participants we benefit from what they will produce.
 The know how to create a stable pattern of interactions can then be returned to the larger system.
 Through this exchange of information our COS will be the recipients of useful, or even vital, information that will allow us to shape our COS in ways that enhance it's – and our – ability to thrive.

 The COS operates within the flow of goods and services from which it takes the tools and materials to provide for an ongoing increase in the number and variety of participants and interactions.
 It can invest resources in facilities that house multiple participants and processes such as chickens – worms – fish – compost . . . placing processes in proximity to facilitate interactions among them.
 As we intelligently (based on useful and useable information) add processes, we increase the variety of products produced.
-In exchange for food and housing the COS can attract people to provide education and health care services, for example.
+In exchange for food and housing the COS can attract people to provide learning and health services, for example.
 Through the process of adding participants the COS can reduce the need to source products and services from outside . . . making it more sustainable and reducing the goods and services it has to sell to source the things it does not yet produce.

 Our COS also exists within the flow of nutrients through the larger system.
 Some of these nutrient flows generated by the larger system are considered waste and can be tapped for free.
 In this category are the wood chips, cardboard and manures required to build deep mulch gardens.
 There is a flow of food wastes from restaurants and super markets that can feed our animal, fungal and bacterial processes.
 We might consider a demolition or de-construction service as a way to obtain building materials.
 Tapping into these waste streams allows our COS to further minimize its need for money while increasing its wealth in capacity to provide for its participants.